 Yes, the LPAR06E rings will work if the back side of the propeller is reamed to 3/8 of an inch (0.375).
 A step reamer works best.

 How can I change the color of my APC propellers?

 Clothing dye (RIT) can be used to change the color of APC propellers.
 Dark colors work best and no re-balancing is required.
 Using clothing dye is the best approach for changing the color of a large batch of propellers.
 Please use hot water and follow the dye manufacturer’s instructions.

 APC propellers can also be painted with hobby paint.
 Make sure to check the balance after painting.

 What do the letters and numbers stamped on APC propellers represent?

 The nomenclature used for APC propellers helps identify the size and type of each propeller.

 The size of each propeller is designated by two numbers that are stamped onto the propeller blade, separated by an X. The first number represents the diameter of the propeller in inches.
 The second number is the pitch in inches per revolution.

 APC propellers are by default assumed to be of a standard type (Sport), unless modified for a specific characteristic or purpose.
 Sport propellers are intended for use with internal combustion engines.
-The letter(s) following the propeller size indicate the type and/or modification.
+The letter(s) following and/or preceding the propeller size indicate the type and/or modification.
+The letter(s) that precede the propeller size in the part number are identified below.
 The various propeller types and modifiers are described as follows:

 A combination of the above maybe used.
 For example: MRP is a reverse rotation multi-rotor propeller.